-To what extent this could affect the developmental course of English wh-grammar would depend on the learning mechanism: If children make commitments to grammatical options based on very few sentences (e.g., Fodor & Sakas, 2004; Gibson & Wexler, 1994), then having those 20 sentences should be sufficient for learning the English setting.
-On the other hand, if learners rely more on probabilistic inferences by examining the distributional information (e.g., Pearl & Lidz, 2009; Perfors, Tenenbaum, & Regier, 2011; Yang, 2002), then the competing hypotheses (e.g., Russian vs. English parameters) may remain as viable candidates until the learner gathers sufficient information.
-According to these frameworks, skewing of the intake distribution as a result of immature parsing is predicted to have an impact on the developmental trajectory.
+distributional information (e.g., Pearl & Lidz, 2009; Perfors, Tenenbaum, & Regier, 2011; Yang, 2002), then the competing hypotheses (e.g., Russian vs. English parameters) may remain as viable candidates until the learner gathers sufficient distributional information in favor of the target grammar.
 In fact, some studies have presented production and comprehension data that suggest that English-speaking children may have a Russian-like wh-scope marking grammar up to around age 5 (de Villiers & Roeper, 1995; McDaniel, Chiu, & Maxfield, 1995; Thornton, 1990), and this may reflect the fact that the intake distribution does not provide decisive information for choosing between the two grammars.